MGM Records: Sale to PolyGram and phase out

 MGM Records was sold to PolyGram in 1972.
 As part of the deal, PolyGram received perpetual rights to the "MGM Records" name and a ten-year license to use the MGM trademark and logo.
 In 1976, MGM Records, including its artists, was absorbed into PolyGram's Polydor Records.
 However, PolyGram continued releasing MGM soundtrack albums and reissues using the MGM Records imprint until 1982.

 With PolyGram's abandonment of the MGM Records trademark, MGM was able to reclaim its rights to that trademark in 1997.

 The MGM Records catalog is now split.
-Although the first three entities remain under the aegis pf Universal Music Group, the pop music catalog is managed by Universal Music Enterprises and bears the Polydor imprint, with distribution in North America by Republic Records, the musical theater catalog is now released by Decca Broadway, and the country music catalog is managed by Universal Music Group Nashville with reissues bearing the Mercury Records Nashville imprint.
+Although the first three entities remain under the aegis of Universal Music Group, the pop music catalog is managed by Universal Music Enterprises and bears the Polydor imprint, with distribution in North America by Republic Records, the musical theater catalog is now released by Decca Broadway, and the country music catalog is managed by Universal Music Group Nashville with reissues bearing the Mercury Records Nashville imprint.

-The soundtracks released by MGM for its films before 1986, however, is managed by Warner Bros.
+MGM's film soundtracks are owned by Warner Bros.
 Entertainment via its WaterTower Music unit and the catalogs of a few other artists also have new owners.
 Frank Zappa regained control of his MGM/Verve recordings (including those with his group the Mothers of Invention) in mid 1977 after two years of negotiations.
 Zappa later licensed the recordings to Rykodisc, starting in 1987.
-After his death Gail Zappa licensed them to Universal Music Enterprises.
+In 2012, Gail Zappa licensed her deceased husband's catalogue to Universal Music Enterprises.